tangodata/mundialarchives/2016-rules-en-Asia-Cup.md

 ### About the Competitions (Criteria)

 1. Both categories of the competition will consist of three stages: a) The Preliminary Round, b) The Semifinals and c) The Finals.

-  a) Preliminary Round: for all couples that have entered. couples will dance once (Tango de Pista: 3 pieces of music Stage Tango: 1 piece of music).
+  - Preliminary Round: for all couples that have entered. couples will dance once (Tango de Pista: 3 pieces of music Stage Tango: 1 piece of music).
-  b) Semifinals: for the couples selected during the Championship preliminary rounds, couples will dance once.
+  - Semifinals: for the couples selected during the Championship preliminary rounds, couples will dance once.
 (Tango de Pista: three pieces of music x 1 round / Stage Tango: 1 piece of music x 1 round).
-  c) Finals: for the couples selected in the Semifinals, couples will dance once.( Tango de Pista: three pieces of music x 1 round / Stage Tango: 1 piece of music x 1 round).
+  - Finals: for the couples selected in the Semifinals, couples will dance once.( Tango de Pista: three pieces of music x 1 round / Stage Tango: 1 piece of music x 1 round).
 The frequency of dance will be changed according to the numbers of entries.

 2. In the Tango de Pista Category, couples will compete in group performances, dancing three pieces -either recorded or performed by a live orchestra- previously selected by the Committee.
 3. In the Stage Tango Category, each couple must submit music data, CD or CD-R of a piece of music.
 If the participants submit CD or CD-R, they must submit 2 discs which has the same music data.
 The music has to be Tango (no Theme of Milonga or Valz).
 Each one of couples will perform on the stage at a time.
 Length of a piece must be less than 4 min.
 Music data, CD or CD-R must be submitted by JUNE 3, 2016.